Snowflake Pushdown Processing

 Security.
 Data processing is executed directly in Snowflake, and results (and invalid samples, if configured) are returned.
 This means there is no transfer of data required or any external services or servers; all processes run on secured and governed Snowflake warehouses.

-From the user perspective, the results are stored and appear the same as when DPE handles processing. -
+From a user perspective, the results are stored and appear the same as when DPE handles processing. -

 Infrastructure.
 Utilize your existing infrastructure to evaluate data—no need to set up and manage new processing servers.